jkeohan/rctr-2-14-22/w02d03/intro-to-props.md

 <img src="https://i.imgur.com/Nmio71o.png" width=300/>

-So it looks like props was not updated to reflect the edit.
-This is an example of one of the rules of props:
+It looks like props was not updated to reflect the edit.
 So any attempt to change those props directly within the Component will have no effect.